 Interest rates can rise

 There is a way to mitigate against unexpected interest rate rises.
-Consider a fixed rate mortgage to ensure you don’t see a rise over time.
+Consider a fixed-rate mortgage for a period of time so you can manage your monthly budget.

 Buying a house is expensive